bakwc/PornDetector/README.md

 First one (pcr.py) use scikit-learn and opencv.
 I was able to get ~85% accuracy on markup with 1500 positive and 1500 negative samples.
 It use two machine-learned classifiers - one of them use HSV colors histogram, and another use SIFT descriptors.

-Second one uses tensorflow (nnpcr.py).
+Second one (nnpcr.py) uses tensorflow.
 I was able to get ~90% accuracy on the same markup.
 It use 4 convolution and max_pool layers with 3x3 filters with softmax.

 ### Requirements of opencv & sklearn detector
 - python 2.7